Skyscanner/backpack-android/CONTRIBUTING.md

 > Backpack team only

- - You must be logged in internal `Artifactory`.
+ - Search the internal documentation for "Guide – Setup Internal Backpack Android Builds" and follow the instructions.
  - Move everything in `UNRELEASED.md` to `CHANGELOG.md` with the intended release version as the heading.
- - Run `npm run release` and follow the process through, you'll be asked which semantic version the release.
-Once released verify the artifacts on [`jitpack`][3] and `Artifactory`.
+ - Run `npm run release` and follow the process through, you'll be asked which semantic version to release.
+Once released verify the artifacts are available.

 ## Docs